Recurrent 3D Attentional Networks for End-to-End Active Object Recognition: Introduction

 For view selection, most existing works lie in the paradigm of information theoretic view evaluation (e.g.~\cite{denzler2002,huber2012}).
 For example, from a set of candidates, the view maximizing the mutual information between observations and object classes is selected.
 Such methods often present two issues.
 First, to estimate the mutual information, unobserved views must be sampled and the corresponding data must be synthesized from a learned generative model, making the view estimation inefficient~\cite{Wu15}.
 Second, the object recognition model is typically learned independent on the view planner, although the two are really coupled in an active recognition system~\cite{jayaraman2016}.

 Some works formulate active recognition as a reinforcement learning problem, to learn a viewing policy under various observations.
-Especially, a few recent works attempted end-to-end reinforcement learning based on recurrent neural networks~\cite{jayaraman2016,xu2016}.
+Especially, a few recent works attempted end-to-end reinforcement learning based on recurrent neural networks~\cite{jayaraman2016,xu2016,veram2018}.
 Applying a learned policy is apparently much more efficient than sampling from a generative model.
 However, these models are known to be hard to train, with difficult parameter tuning and relatively long training time~\cite{Mnih2014}.
-Moreover, the success of these methods highly depends on the heuristically designed reward function.
+Moreover, the success of these methods highly depends on the hand-designed reward functions.

 The recent development of attention-based deep models has led to significant success in 2D vision tasks based on RGB images~\cite{Mnih2014,Xu2015Cap}.
 Attention-based models achieve both efficiency and accuracy by focusing the processing only on the most informative parts of the input with respect to a given task.
 Information gained from different fixations is integrated into an internal representation, to approach the desired goal and guide future attention.
 Such mechanism, being both goal-directed and stimulus-driven~\cite{Corbetta2002}, fits well to the problem setting of active recognition, accommodating object recognition and guided acquisition in a unified optimization.